amintado/amintado-global-functions/README.md

 # amintado-global-functions
-Global Functions For Use In Yii2 Web Applications For Persian Users and amintado extentions users
+Global Functions For Use In Yii2 Web Applications For Persian Users and amintado extensions users